 In many markets savings interest rates are below the general rate of inflation across the broader economy.
 Worse yet, "gains" which do not keep pace with inflation are then taxed as income, further eroding the ability for savers to keep up with inflation.
 Losing slowly to inflation still beats losing quickly to inflation.

-While the Federal Reserve has lifted interest rates many times over the past few years, many big banks still only offer stardard savings accounts 0.01% interest.
-Savers can get anywhere from 150 times to 200 times higher rates with either high-yield savings accounts or certificates of deposits.
+Even before the COVID-19 crisis when the Federal Reserve pushed rates up to nearly 2% many big banks still only offered stardard savings accounts 0.01% interest.
+Before the COVID-19 crisis savers could get anywhere from 150 times to 200 times higher rates with either high-yield savings accounts or certificates of deposits.